LiamNichol/Arcade-Corner-MS1/README.md

 # Arcade Corner

-## Code Institue Diploma in Web Application Development MS1 Project
+## Code Institute Diploma in Web Application Development MS1 Project

  - This is my first portfolio project called Arcade Corner a new and up and coming fictional gaming and cafe lounge in the heart of Newcastle Upon Tyne.